Our Core Values

 At OmbuLabs we have many values that have been key to our success.
 This is an article about values that differentiate our company from the rest.

 Every team member is expected to follow these values, especially when things get tough.
-This is a living document: It's open source and open to enhancements by design.
+This is a living document.
 We have been tweaking these values ever since I started the company.

 We can’t run a successful consultancy if we don’t value and respect every team member.
 We don’t want people who “live to work”.
 Workaholism is toxic and it leads to burnout.
 We strive to maintain a healthy work/life balance, to “work to live” a great life, and to grow as professionals within the company.